SusmithaMuppalla/Assingment02-muppalla/README.md

 ***
 ##### Transport from airport

-  1.After departure the flight  from "RAJIV GANDHI INTERNATIONAL AIRPORT" .
+  1. After departure the flight  from "RAJIV GANDHI INTERNATIONAL AIRPORT" .
-  2.Book a car through zoom cars.
+  2. Book a car through zoom cars.
   3. It takes 40 minutes to the museum by car.
   * Tank bund
   * NTR gardens